 Study Sponsor:

 AdventHealth is the default response.
-Please change if needed e.g. AdventHealth University.
+Please change if needed e.g., AdventHealth University.

 The sponsor is the person or organization who is responsible for the research study and may or may not be the funder.
 The sponsor develops/writes the study protocol, or has it developed on its behalf, which may include collaboration with outside entities.
 The sponsor is responsible for satisfying all legal and regulatory requirements including but not limited to overseeing the conduct of the study, data integrity and analysis.
 The sponsor has the right to publish the results of the study.